• Home

 My curry is too thin/thick.
 What do I do?

 Too thin?
 Simmer uncovered for a few extra minutes to reduce.
 Too thick?
 Add a splash of water or vegetable broth until it reaches your desired consistency.
-Taste and adjust seasoning after making changes.
+Taste and adjust the seasoning after making changes.

 Is this curry vegan?